Toshiba sues former executives over scandal, swings to operating loss

 Toshiba set up the independent panel in September after an individual shareholder demanded the company file a lawsuit for 1 billion yen in damages against 28 former and current executives.

-Toshiba announced a plan to sell its imaging sensor business to Sony Corp (6758.T) in October, but a wide range of other loss-making operations remain untouched.
+Toshiba announced a plan to sell its imaging sensor business to Sony Corp in October, but a wide range of other loss-making operations remain untouched. ($1 = 123.1300 yen)